 - A sheet of nori cut into thin ribbons

-- Marinate the Beef: In a shallow bowl, combine all the marinade ingredients.
+- Marinate the Beef: In a shallow bowl, combine all the marinade ingredients: brown sugar (2 tablespoons), soy sauce (2 tablespoons), sesame oil (1 tablespoon), garlic (2 teaspoons), and red pepper flakes (1/2 teaspoon).
 Add the beef and toss to coat.
 Marinate for at least 30 minutes at room temp or up to 24 hours in the fridge, covered.

-- Make the Sauce: Whisk the goghuchang, oil and vinegar.
-Set aside. (can be stored in the fridge for up to a week)
+- To make the spicy sauce, whisk the gochujang (5 tablespoons), sesame oil (2 tablespoons) and vinegar (2 tablespoons).
+Sauce can be stored in the fridge for up to a week.

-- Cook the Spinach: Cook the fresh spinach in a large pot of boiling water for 1 minute or so, until bright green and wilted.
-Strain in a colander.
-When cool enough to handle, squeeze by hand, to remove excess water.
-Toss spinach with 1 teaspoon sesame oil and 1 teaspoons soy sauce.
-Set aside.
+- Blanch the fresh spinach by dropping it into a large pot of boiling water and letting it sit for 1 minute or so, until it’s bright green and wilted.
+Drain in a colander and run cold water over it to stop the cooking process.
+Squeeze it by hand, to remove excess water and toss it in a small bowl with 1 teaspoon sesame oil and 1 teaspoons soy sauce.

-- Cook the Sprouts: Cook the sprouts in a pot of boiling water for 1 1/2 minutes.
+- Blanch the sprouts in a pot of boiling water for 1 1/2 minutes.
 Drain and toss with 1/2 teaspoon sesame oil and salt and pepper, to taste.
 Sprinkle with 1/2 teaspoon sesame seeds.

-- Crisp the Rice: Spread 1 tablespoon sesame oil over the bottom of a cast iron skillet and turn the heat to medium.
-When hot but not smoking add the cooked rice to the pan, pressing it in for maximum contact with the bottom and sides of the hot skillet.
+- To crisp the Rice, spread 1 tablespoon of sesame oil over the bottom of a large cast iron skillet and turn the heat to medium.
+When hot but not smoking add the cooked rice to the pan, pressing it down into the pan with a spatula, for maximum contact with the bottom and sides of the hot skillet.
 Let it brown, undisturbed, for 10 – 15 minutes, or until it forms a crisp crust.
 (Lift the edge carefully to check it after 10 min)

-- Cook the Zucchini: Heat 1 teaspoon canola oil over medium-high heat in a wok or skillet and stir-fry the zucchini with garlic for 5 minutes or so, until cooked through.
+- To cook the zucchini, heat oil (1 teaspoon) over medium-high heat in a wok or skillet and stir-fry the zucchini and garlic (1 clove minced) for 5 minutes or so, until cooked through.
 Transfer to a bowl and sprinkle with some toasted sesame seeds, if you like.

-- Cook the Carrots: Add 1/2 teaspoon canola to the wok or skillet and stir-fry the carrots for 3 minutes or so, until crisp-tender.
+- To cook the carrots, add oil (1/2 teaspoon) to the wok or skillet and stir-fry the carrots for 3 minutes or so, until crisp-tender.
 Transfer to a bowl and sprinkle with a pinch of salt.

-- Cook the Beef: Heat 1 teaspoon canola oil in the same pan, over high heat.
-Stir-fry half the beef for 1 1 1/2 – 2 minutes or until it’s just cooked through.
+- To cook the beef, heat oil (1 tablespoon) in a skillet over high heat.
+Stir-fry half the beef for 1 1/2 – 2 minutes or until it’s just cooked through.
 Transfer to a plate and repeat with remaining beef.

-- Assemble the bowls: divide rice between 5 large bowls.
-Divide beef and vegetables and arrange on top of rice.
+- To assemble the bowls, divide rice between 5 large bowls.
+Divide beef and vegetables and arrange them in little piles on top of the rice.
 Put a fried egg on top of each bowl.
-Sprinkle with sesame seeds and nori, if you like.
+Garnish with sesame seeds and nori, if you like.
 Pass the sauce around.